MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 Organization level permissions are introduced along with cross project sharing feature.
 Any permissions set at this level are reflected across all the projects where the service connection is shared.
 There is not inheritance for organization level permissions.
 Today we only have administrator role at organization level.

 The organization-level administrator has all the administrative capabilities that include:
-* A organization-level administrator can manage organization level users.
+* An organization-level administrator can manage organization level users.
-* A organization-level administrator can edit all the fields of a service connection.
+* An organization-level administrator can edit all the fields of a service connection.
-* A organization-level administrator can share/un-share a service connection with other projects.
+* An organization-level administrator can share/un-share a service connection with other projects.

 ![Azure Resource Manager organization security](../release/media/azure-rm-endpoint/organization-security.png)

-The user that created the service connection is automatically added as a organization level Administrator role for that service connection.
+The user that created the service connection is automatically added as an organization level Administrator role for that service connection.
 In all the existing service connections, for backward compatibility, all the connection administrators are made organization-level administrators to ensure there is no change in the behavior.

 ### Pipeline permissions
 Pipeline permissions control which YAML pipelines are authorized to use this service connection.
 This is interlinked with 'Allow pipeline access' checkbox you find in service connection creation dialogue.

-You can either choose to open access for all pipelines to consume this service connection from the more options at top right corner of the **Pipeline permissions** section in security tab of a service connection.
+You can either choose to open access for all pipelines to consume this service connection from the more options at top-right corner of the **Pipeline permissions** section in security tab of a service connection.

 Or you can choose to lock down the service connection and only allow selected YAML pipelines to consume this service connection.
 If any other YAML pipeline refers to this service connection, an authorization request is raised which has to be approved by the connection administrators.